crystian/ComfyUI-Crystools/README.md

 Additionally, it shows the time elapsed at the end of the workflow, and you can `click` on it to see the **current working node.**

+Additionally, it shows the time elapsed at the end of the workflow, and you can `click` on it to see the **current working node.**

 > **Notes:**
 > - If you don't want to see it, you can turn it off from settings (`Show progress bar in menu`)